Rules for Riding Motorised Scooters and Skateboards in South Australia

 Can I ride a non-motorised wheeled recreation device on a road, footpath or bike track?

 A wheeled recreational device that is not fitted with a motor and is propelled solely by human power or gravity can be used on footpaths, bike/pedestrian tracks, parks and in some circumstances on roads.
 Examples of these devices include:

 - Roller skates

-For more information regarding the use of non-powered scooters and skateboards please refer to the Department of Planning, Transport and Infrastructure’s Towards Zero Together website.
+For more information regarding the use of non-powered scooters and skateboards please refer to the Department of Infrastructure and Transport’s Towards Zero Together website.